The Very Best of Enya

-The Very Best of Enya is the second greatest hits album by the Irish singer, songwriter and musician Enya, released on 23 November 2009 by Warner Bros.
+The Very Best of Enya is the second greatest hits album by the Irish singer and composer Enya, released on 23 November 2009 by Warner Bros.
 Records.

 The album received mostly positive reviews from music critics and peaked at number 32 on the UK Albums Chart and number 55 on the Billboard 200 in the United States.
 It has spent over 200 weeks Billboard New Age Albums chart, more than 130 of them at No 1, and has topped the year-end chart consistently since 2020.

 Release and reception

 The album was released on 23 November 2009 by Warner Music internationally and on 1 December 2009 by Reprise Records in the United States.
 It peaked at number 32 on the UK Albums Chart and number 55 on the Billboard 200 in the United States.
 It spent over 100 weeks at number one on the Billboard New Age Albums chart.

 The Very Best of Enya received mostly positive reviews from music critics.
 James Christopher Monger of AllMusic wrote that the collection "was one of those rare 'greatest-hits' collections that goes deep without depriving the listener of the essentials.
 With tunes like 'Orinoco Flow', 'Caribbean Blue' and 'Book of Days' in the pot and out of the way, it's easier to appreciate hidden gems like 'Cursum Perficio', 'Boadicea', 'Trains and Winter Rains' and 'Anywhere Is'."